The Language

 • Various arithmetic operations can be used with numbers.

-• Strings are key for dealing with files, text, etc.
+• Strings are key for dealing with text, etc.

 • Tuples allow using multiple values where one value is expected.